midzer/beerbase/content/breweries/terrapin-beer-company/hopsecutioner.md

 srm: 0
 upc: 0
 ---
-Here ye, here yeâ€¦All hopheads shall herewith rejoice!
+Here ye, here ye…All hopheads shall herewith rejoice!
 Terrapin has recruited ye old HOPSECUTIONER to execute the exact hop profile for this killer IPA!